heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 > presented in the paper assume to provide some implementations with all the
 > effects that handled computations may perform, the closest effect handler
 > should be able to handle all the operations including higher-order ones.)

-Effect handlers are not applied dynamically, like in the operational semantics found, e.g., in Koka papers.

-They are catamorphisms over a tree.

-[EXAMPLE]

-We will elaborate the paper with this example.
+>
 > In summary, the latter half of the first paragraph of Section 1.2 confuses
 > me.

+The point of the paragraph your questions are about is that encoding higher-order effects in terms of computations in values higher-order effects are sensitive to the order in which they are applied.

+We have revised the paragraph to clarify this.

-The confusion also causes me to be unconvinced about the second
+> The confusion also causes me to be unconvinced about the second
 > paragraph.
 Specifically, I am not sure what "this restriction" (line 134) is
 > and why the computation parameters of higher-order operations must be
 > continuation-like (lines 134--135).

->
+This is a consequence of how handlers are typed.

+The restriction is fundamental, and stems from the seminal work on Algebraic Operations and Generic Effects by Plotkin and Power (2003).

 > For the equational reasoning, the paper shows what equational laws can be
 > proven, but does not discuss what cannot be.
 I think demonstrating the ability
 > to reject invalid laws is also important to make it convincing that the
 > equational reasoning system is well defined because only "proving" laws is
 > possible even in the reasoning system that admits any law.

->
+This is certainly possible.
+Though we are not sure what kind of laws you want to disprove.
+It is customary for equational theories to comprise laws that do hold.

 > Also, while the paper explains most of Agda's notations, more notes would be necessary for readers not very familiar with Agda.
 Specifically, explaining the following notations would be helpful and make the paper more self-contained.
 >
 > - L330: Σ (Op Δ) λ op -> ...: Is this a dependent sum type like Σ op : (Op Δ) . ...?